Defect tolerance: fundamental limits and examples: Examples of good designs

 \section{Examples of good designs}

-Before developing the main results, we first develop a few basic designs and their performance.
-Some of the examples play major roles in subsequent developments.
+Before developing the main results, we will first introduce a few basic designs and analyze their performances.
+Some of these examples play major roles in subsequent developments.

 We denote by $K(k,m)$ a complete bipartite graph with $k$ primary nodes (circles) and $m$ redundant nodes (squares).
-The two most basic designs are the following: \begin{enumerate} \item \textit{Complete designs:} $K(k, qt)$ (recall that $q = |\matx|$) is $t$-defect correcting (just label redundant nodes to hold $t$-copies of each value $\matx$).
-See \Cref{fig::completeDesign1} for illustration. \item \textit{Repetition designs:} $K(1,t)$ is capable of correcting $t$ defects over arbitrary alphabet.
-Taking $k$ disjoint copies of $K(1,t)$, denoted by $kK(1,t)$, we get a repetition block achieving $\rho=\varepsilon=1$.
+The two most basic designs are the following: \begin{enumerate} \item \textit{Complete designs:} $K(k, qt)$ (recall that $q = |\matx|$) is $t$-defect correcting.
+(Just label redundant nodes to hold $t$ copies of each value $\matx$.
+No matter how the primary nodes are labeled, each primary node will be connected to $t$ redundant nodes with the same label as itself.)
+See \Cref{fig::completeDesign1} for illustration. \item \textit{Repetition designs:} $K(1,t)$ is capable of correcting $t$ defects over an arbitrary alphabet.
+(Just label all $t$ redundant nodes the same label as the neighboring primary node.)
+Taking $k$ disjoint copies of $K(1,t)$, denoted by $kK(1,t)$, we get a repetition design achieving $\rho=\varepsilon=1$.
 See \Cref{fig::blockDesign1} for illustration. \end{enumerate}

-If we take $k\to \infty$, the complete design achieves $\varepsilon=q$ and $\rho=0$, which is clearly the best possible trade-off given the value of $\varepsilon$.
+If we take $k\to \infty$, the complete design achieves $\varepsilon=q$ and $\rho= \frac{qt}{kt} \rightarrow 0$ for any fixed $t$ and $q$, which is the best possible trade-off given the value of $\varepsilon$.
 For finite $k$, however, the complete design is not the design with the minimal number of edges: it is possible to remove some of the edges and still maintain a $t$ defect correcting property, as we will show in the next subsection.

-The repetition design uses the minimal number of edges, since any primary node needs at least $t$ edges in order to be a $t$-defect correcting design.
+The repetition design uses the minimal number of edges (since any primary node needs at least $t$ edges in order to be a $t$-defect correcting design).
 If all primary nodes have exactly $t$ edges, then it is necessary for each primary node to have a distinct neighborhood, illustrating that the repetition design achieves the best trade-off at minimal wiring complexity.